open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 This section provides a more detailed description of the format and processing of the unencrypted payload.

 Although the data units in the payload are referred as "files", these do not have to correspond to the actual files in a filesystem.
 Container creator may generate the data on-the-fly, and a consumer can process or present it without saving the data to the filesystem.
-Thus the names of files (datablocks) can contain symbols that are not representable in the file system, and the client software should take care to handle the names in a safe way.
+Thus the names of files (data-blocks) can contain symbols that are not representable in the file system, and the client software MUST take care to handle the names in a safe way.
 Refer to the section [Requirements for payload unpacking](#requirements-for-payload-unpacking) for the recommendations.

 Main features of the format: